 The ancestor of the lovable Lab is the St. John’s Dog of Newfoundland, Canada.

-This hard-working dog worked as a fisherman’s mate, tasked with retrieving game without damaging it.
+This hard-working dog worked as a fisherman’s mate.
+He was tasked with retrieving game without damaging it.

 In the 1800s, visiting English nobles brought these dogs back to England, where British breeders refined and standardized the breed.
-However, the split between American and English Labs didn’t come until much later.
+But, the split between American and English Labs didn’t come until much later.

 As exhibiting dogs came into fashion on both sides of the Atlantic, the bloodlines for showing and working lines began to separate.
 Breeders started to create two different varieties of the breed.